-Cribl LogStream's Datagens feature enables you to generate sample data for the purposes of troubleshooting Routes, Pipelines, Functions, and gene Several Datagen template files ship with the product, out of the box.
+Cribl LogStream's Datagens feature enables you to generate sample data for the purposes of troubleshooting Routes, Pipelines, Functions, and general connectivity.

+Several Datagen template files ship with the product, out of the box.
 You can create others from sample files or live captures.

-Preview pane - add samples via file upload, paste, or live capture
+Preview pane - add samples via paste, attach/upload file, or live capture

-As outlined in the following tutorial: Once you've created a template, you can configure a Datagen Source to use the template to generate real-time c
+As outlined in the following tutorial: Once you've created a template, you can configure a Datagen Source to use the template to generate real-time data at a given EPS (events per second) rate.